Ewan-D/beginnersBase11ty/README.md

 Simplicity that fits my style as it is currently, with enough wiggle room for when that all inevitably changes.

-## my dumb notes on how this works...
+## how to get started with this thing...

 -1) clone repsoitory and npm install
 1) npm run build